Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 sh ./gradlew \

-The basic usage is jextract <options> <header file>
+The basic usage is jextract <options> <header file>.
+Since there are

-multiple headers, the trick is to specify a handcrafted header with
+multiple headers, the trick is to specify a handcrafted header that includes

 #include <sys/mman.h>